19balazs86/PlayingWithAuthentication/BlazorWASM.BFF.Auth0.OpenIDConnect/README.md

 An example of using [Auth0](https://auth0.com) with OpenIDConnect in a Blazor WebAssembly application that has a Backend For Frontend (BFF) architecture.

-Damien’s template is used to create and customize three projects: Client, Server and Shared and customized for Auth0.
+[Damien’s template](https://github.com/damienbod/Blazor.BFF.OpenIDConnect.Template) is used to create 3 projects: Client, Server and Shared and customized for Auth0.

 ###### Prerequisite to run the application